top of page

 Why a living presence is not optional

 The role of a Guru is not cultural, symbolic, or devotional in origin.
+It is functional in a very specific way.

-It is functional.
 It is a living human being, who is a guru, not just a spiritual symbol.

 Without a living reference point, blind spots remain blind.
-This is not philosophy; it is a universal fact of perception.
+This is not a philosophy; it is a universal fact of perception.

 When the Guru is removed, spirituality collapses into self-work.